 « Confluences » is an instrument of light that subtly vibrates according to the river movements and the changes of luminosity.

 The pure lines of the strong base symbolize the strength of an audacious city, while the artwork acknowledges, with the movements of its head, the innovation and adaptation capacity of Nantes.

-The Institute for Advanced Study (IEA) in Nantes is an exception in the French and international research landscape.
+The artwork was inspired by the Institute for Advanced Study (IEA) in Nantes, an exception in the French and international research landscape.
 Located at the confluence of the rivers Loire and the Erdre, the IEA hosts a new group of human and social sciences researchers from all over the world every year.
 In its premises cradled by the ebb and the flow of the Loire, it facilitates a dialogue of excellence free from economic and political demands.

 Dimensions : 58 x 225 cm

 Materials: Glass (especially hand-blown glasses from Saint-Just-Saint-Rambert and Uroboros glasses), lead, raw iron frame.
 Creation and realisation of the stained-glass: Sara Keller.
 Creation of the frame and building up by the art metalworker Kallan Mounès.

 Creation : 2017; Installation at the IEA: 7 November 2017, inauguration on 9 November 2017 by the Director of the Institute of Advanced Research in Nantes, Samuel Jubé.